bdalal/COSC6342ML_Spring19_Project/README.md

 The `notebooks` folder consists more than 20 jupyter notebooks that I used to prototype my solution and try out different approaches.

-The `results` folder contains a spreadsheet which has recorded the results for various runs as presented in the paper.
+The `results` folder contains the project report in ACL 2019 tex format and a spreadsheet which has recorded the results for various runs as presented in the paper.